mrhavens/openmaint_docker/README.md

 ### What is openMAINT?

-openMAINT (https://www.openmaint.org/) is web based Property & Facility Management application that is fully open source.
+openMAINT (https://www.openmaint.org/) is a web based Property & Facility Management application that is fully open source.
 It is used for managing fixed and transferable physical assets such as buildings and furniture, along with related maintenance.

 ### What stack does this distro of openMAINT 2.0 use?